louiswng/louiswng.github.io/_pages/about.md

 # About me ([CV](http://louiswng.github.io/files/cv_en.pdf)|[简历](http://louiswng.github.io/files/cv_zh.pdf))

-* I am currently a PhD candidate in the Department of Computer Science, The University of Hong Kong (HKU), and I will receive my PhD's degree in Sep.
-2026.<br>
+* I am currently a MPhil candidate in the Department of Computer Science, The University of Hong Kong (HKU), and I will receive my MPhil's degree in Sep.
+2024.<br>
 * I am also do research at [Data Intelligence Lab](https://sites.google.com/view/chaoh/group-join-us?authuser=0), the University of Hong Kong, under the supervision of [Dr. Chao Huang](https://sites.google.com/view/chaoh).<br>

 # Recent News

-(2023.11.1) I successfully transfered to a PhD program.

 (2023.10.20) The paper *SSLRec: A Self-Supervised Learning Library for Recommendation* gets accepted to WSDM 2024!